Support the UN World Food Programme

 FreeBSD Look for the genius package at FreshPorts.

-You should also be able to build an RPM with "rpmbuild -ta <tarball>", but this has not been tested recently because I now run Ubuntu.
+You should also be able to build an RPM with "rpmbuild -ta <tarball>", but this has not been tested recently.
 It may be better to get an RPM from your distribution repository or perhaps the Fedora RPM above.

 Screenshots